linode/docs/products/networking/dns-manager/get-started/_index.md

 1. Select a time interval from the **TTL** menu. *TTL* stands for *time to live*, and affects how long DNS records are cached by DNS resolvers.
 When the designated time to live is reached, the resolver must query the authoritative name servers for new records.

 1. Click **Save**.
-It will only take a few minutes for new DNS records to become active.
+After a few minutes, the new DNS records become active.